Scene

 Smack in the middle of the Sunset Strip

 If your LA vacation is all about seeing the sights of Hollywood, you’d be hard pressed to find a better location than the Palihotel.
-It sits on Sunset Blvd. just a block or so west of La Brea, an easy walk to Hollywood and Highland, the Chinese Theater, and all the street performers who fill the streets during the day.
+It sits in the heart of Hollywood on Sunset Boulevard and it’s just a block or so west of La Brea.
+It’s an easy walk to Hollywood and Highland, the Chinese Theater, and all the street performers who fill the streets during the day.
 That’s not to say you won’t need a car if you stay at the Palihotel – this is still LA — since you’ll need wheels if you want to see more than Sunset.
 But it’s convenient to the heart of the Hollywood action.

 Some other cool things near the Palihotel Hollywood: